About halal slaughter

 The chickens are stunned before they are killed.
 The slaughtering process is inspected by a Danish vet, who is employed by the Danish Veterinary and Food Administration.

 The slaughtering process is monitored by an abattoir employee.

-The fact that chickens are slaughtered in compliance with the Halal method means:
+The fact that chickens are approved halal means:

 - The abattoir employee monitoring the slaughtering process is a Muslim.

 - The Muslim abattoir employee has been approved by the Islamic Cultural Centre in Copenhagen.

 - The Muslim abattoir employee says a prayer to himself at the start of slaughtering and each time there has been a break in the slaughtering process.